About MREP

 Much is at stake for fishermen as they work to build sustainable, resilient, and ecologically and economically healthy fisheries.

 Fishermen across the country saw the success that MREP had in getting fishermen to engage effectively in fisheries science and management.
 They approached program leadership, asking how MREP could be transferred to their regions.
-MREP has been molded to meet the unique cultural needs of Alaskans, small island communities in Puerto Rico, commercial fishermen in New England, and others across the program regions.
-A collaborative effort to determine what is uniquely relevant for fishermen in each region, while keeping in line with the original guiding goals of the MREP program, guides program development in each region.
-Thus while the program has expanded regionally, it maintains its industry-led, collaborative approach.
+MREP has been molded to meet the unique regional needs across the country.
+A collaborative effort to determine what is relevant for fishermen in each region, while keeping in line with the original goals of MREP, guides program development in each region.
+Thus, while the program has expanded regionally, it maintains its industry-led, collaborative approach and continues to deliver an objective educational experience for fishermen and women of all sectors and geographies within the United States.

-In each region, local fishermen and women, other industry members, and fisheries science and management experts work with GMRI staff to ensure it is regionally relevant and evolves as new challenges arise in the fisheries.
+In each region, local fishermen and women, other industry members, and fisheries science and management experts work with GMRI staff to ensure it is relevant and evolves iteratively each year, as new challenges arise in the fisheries.

 Nationally recognized, regionally unique.